 - Fatty Fish.
 I eat high-quality, wild-caught, raw salmon 2-3 times a month.
 I also supplement with fish oil almost daily to keep my omega-6 and omega-3 fatty acids balanced.

 - Sweet Fruit.
-I occasionally incorporate dark-skinned berries, red grapes, or kiwi when I can do so and still stay within my carb limits since they’re great for fighting cancer and reducing inflammation.
+I occasionally incorporate dark-skinned berries or kiwi when I can do so and still stay within my carb limits since they’re great for fighting cancer and reducing inflammation.
 “Technical fruits” like avocado, cucumber, tomato, and squash I eat frequently.

 - Unfermented soy.
 I limit myself to a cup or two of organic soy milk a week and edamame once or twice a month.
 I do have fermented soy more frequently in the form of miso, tamari, and tempeh.
 I’m just not ready to dive into the whole soy debate yet.